SynixeTactical/Documents/operations/sop.md

 ### After Action Report

-Every SL will go through their squad's timeline of events, goals, and outcomes.
+Every EL will go through their element's timeline of events, goals, and outcomes.
 This section of the mission **is not a debate**, it is instead a recap of the events.
 All comments should be held until the open debate unless prompted.

 Each leader should cover: